angular/angular/adev/src/content/tools/cli/template-typecheck.md

 * Using the `async` pipe with an Observable which you know will emit synchronously.

     The `async` pipe currently assumes that the Observable it subscribes to can be asynchronous, which means that it's possible that there is no value available yet.
-    In that case, it still has to return something &mdash;which is `null`.
+    In that case, it still has to return something —which is `null`.
     In other words, the return type of the `async` pipe includes `null`, which might result in errors in situations where the Observable is known to emit a non-nullable value synchronously.

 There are two potential workarounds to the preceding issues: